Christine Quinn: Term limits

 According to New York, "[for] years, Quinn opposed term limits, a position that helped her get elected speaker by fellow Council members in 2005.
 Once in the job, though, she commissioned a poll, and it showed that the public opposed tinkering with them.
 In December 2007, Quinn declared that repealing term limits would be 'anti-democratic,' a position she called 'firm and final.'"
 But in 2008 Quinn backed Mayor Michael Bloomberg's effort to overturn the two-term limit for New York City elected officials, saying she had changed her position due to concern about the impact a change in leadership could have on the city's economic recovery.
-In 2008 the Council voted to extend term limits to allow the mayor, City Council members, and borough presidents to run for third terms, reversing the results of the two previous public referenda.
+In 2008 the Council voted to extend term limits to allow the mayor, City Council members, and borough presidents to run for third terms, reversing the results of the two previous public referendums.
 Bloomberg was subsequently elected to a third term as mayor, and Quinn to a third term on the City Council.

 Public Advocate Betsy Gotbaum, among others, denounced this move.
 In June 2009 the City Council approved a 40% cut in the budget of the Public Advocate's Office.
 Gotbaum declared herself a victim of "political payback" because of her opposition to the changes in the term limits law, a notion Quinn claimed was "ridiculous".
 All five candidates for Public Advocate showed up at City Hall in June to protest the move, and in 2010 New Yorkers again voted overwhelmingly to limit politicians to two consecutive terms.